roura356a/csk/intl.en-US/Use Container Service through CLI/Create a cluster.md

 }
 ```

-    Sample request description
+    Description of the sample request

     ```
     If you create a cluster that uses the Terway plug-in, the pod_vswitch_ids parameter is required.
     {
         "cluster_type":"Kubernetes",
         "name":"webService-terway",